 If you have one or more of these conditions, you might also have neck pain: rheumatoid arthritis, osteoporosis, or fibromyalgia.
 Though rare, neck pain may also be caused by tumors, cancer of the spine, infections, and/or congenital abnormalities.

 While neck pain typically isn’t too serious and goes away quickly, should it persist more than a week then you’ve got a problem that needs professional attention.
-It’s a good idea to make an appointment to see Dr. Barker at New City Chiropractic if this is the case.
+It’s a good idea to make an appointment to see Dr. Justin Bergin at New City Chiropractic if this is the case.

 Chiropractic care can help reduce swollen glands, numbness, tingling, radiating pain, and other symptoms associated with neck pain.
 Some of the ways your neck will feel better include ice and heat therapy, stretching/physical therapy, wearing a neck collar, and/or pain medication.
 For those who prefer not to resort to drugs to relieve their pain, massage, acupuncture and chiropractic treatment are viable alternative therapies.